danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/02 Scale up and down an Azure Database for MySQL server/readme.md

    ![](Media/image0070.png)

-   In this example, the server is a Memory Optimized server with 4 vCores and it can grow up to 70GB with 210 IOPS top
+   >In this example, the server is a Memory Optimized server with 4 vCores and it can grow up to 70GB with 210 IOPS top

 1. Scale down the server

    Note that changing to the Basic pricing tier after server creation is not supported.
 You can select between *General Purpose* and *Memory Optimized*.
 In this lab, we will keep the server as *Memory Optimized*.

-   Move the vCore scale to 2 vCores.
+   Move the vCore scale to reduce the number the vCores by half.
 Notice that the estimated monthly cost is updated to reflect the option you selected.

    Try to reduce the maximum storage.
 You cannot!!!